na-na-hi/renget/archive/smgenskins.md

    - Demon Dasher Ne Zha likewise has no indicator as to when his *(her?)* 1 Buff is active, likewise banned in the SPL.

  - Neith
-   -  Ms. Diagnosis / Scarlet Dangerfield Neith, the AoE for her 2 is harder to see due to being somewhat more transparent and blending into to most terrain textures.
+   -  Ms. Diagnosis / Scarlet Dangerfield Neith has a harder to see 2 / AoE, due to being somewhat more transparent and blending into to most terrain textures.
-   -  Harajuku Neith has a unique Ult indicator, which can conceal the incoming indicator, especially if near a wall.
+   -  Harajuku Neith has a unique Ult indicator, which can conceal the warning cue, especially if near a wall.
    -  Buccaneith / Baroness / Scarlett Neith's weaves appear Red from her point of view.
-Almost a non-issue, unless playing into another Neith, at which point Passive Weave are almost indistinguishable.
+Almost a non-issue, unless playing into another Neith, at which point Passive Weaves are almost indistinguishable.

  - Nemesis
    - \